Looking for new SEO trends to follow for 2023?

 Don’t put all your eggs in one basket.

-Google’s John Mueller answered a Reddit thread (discussing about how to cope up with the September updates) that for an ecosystem as dynamic as the web, change is inevitable.
+Google’s John Mueller answered a Reddit thread (discussing how to cope with the September updates) that for an ecosystem as dynamic as the web, change is inevitable.

-Tips to diversify your traffic sources in 2019:
+Tips to diversify your traffic sources this year:

 - Focus on social media traffic